-The process of sea water purification with seawater desalination
+The process of sea water desalination

 Due to the fact that seawater is 2 to 4 percent salinity and turbidity, suspended particles and marine organisms are abundant in it, it should choose pre-treatment equipment and reverse osmosis RO in proportion to the quality of seawater.

-In general, sewage desalination pre-treatment equipment includes:
+In general, seawater desalination pre-treatment equipment includes:

 1- Intake pond for harvesting of sea water.